- We are a reception-less clinic. Messages left on our main email/phone are returned during regular business hours.

 - We strongly suggest you fill out the health intake form in advance online of your first appointment.
 If you are not able to fill out the form in advance please let your therapist know and arrive 10 minutes early so we can have a device ready for you in the waiting area.
 Keep in mind, because we do not have a receptionist and the door is often locked until right before your session time, you likely will not receive your full amount of treatment time if you fill out the intake form at the clinic.

 - Please be advised that the beginning of your first treatment includes an initial consultation.
 This time is embedded into the first treatment to allow for a safe and custom tailored treatment protocol.
-Actual treatment time for the first session is shortened by up to 20 minutes.
+Actual treatment time for the first session is shortened by approximately 20 minutes.